Getting Started

 Polkadot is built to connect and secure unique blockchains, whether they be public, permissionless networks, private consortium chains, or other Web3 technologies.
 It enables an internet where independent blockchains can exchange information under common security guarantees.

 Polkadot is a living network with the core pillars of governance and upgradability.
-The network has an advanced suite of governance tools and, using the WebAssembly standard as a "meta-protocol", can autonomously deploy network upgrades.
+The network has an advanced suite of governance tools and, using the standard as a "meta-protocol", can autonomously deploy network upgrades.
 Polkadot adapts to your growing needs without the risks of network forks.

 LEARN MORE ABOUT GOVERNANCE

-If you haven't heard of Governance before, a great place to start is the Governance page
+If you haven't heard of Governance before, a great place to start is the

 By connecting these dots, Polkadot serves as a foundational layer of a decentralized web, where users control their data and are not limited by trust bounds within the network.

-DOT is the native token of the Polkadot Network.
+is the native token of the Polkadot Network.
 DOT can be used for transaction fees, staking, governance, acquisition of a parachain slot and for enabling several key functionalities on Polkadot.

 Polkadot Gifts provide an easy way to: